Watch our latest success story with Corteva. Watch now

 A lot of stakeholders are involved in the multimodal transport chains such as freight forwarders, shipping lines, airlines, terminal operators, etc. Each stakeholder owns its system with no interoperability to bring a connected supply chain.
 An efficient and reliable supply chain visibility provider will consolidate scattered data directly from all those stakeholders and your own ERP or TMS system.
 By doing so, it should be able to provide wide coverage in terms of transportation mode and geographical scope.

-Step 2: are its data neutral and reliable?
+Question 2: are the data neutral and reliable?

 Many track & trace systems have great visualization data tools but lack the data quality required to provide the real picture.
 Disparate sources mean different data quality.
 Incoming data streams usually require ingestion, cleansing, and normalization before being used.
 Your provider should be able to handle and consolidate multiple data streams and types to create a platform that is both accurate and actionable.